Astral1119/sheets-wiki/src/pages/last-click-using-timestamps.md

 short: Last click using timestamps
 description: It's imposible to know which ckeckbox or dropdown was last edited visually using their current state.
-In this article, I will present a method using timestamps in order to determine when event occured last.
+In this article, I will present a method using timestamps in order to determine which event occured last.
 author: Shay Capehart
 date: 2024-08-25T04:27:23.665Z
 ---